kizniche/Mycodo/mycodo-api.rst

 Bash Examples
 ~~~~~~~~~~~~~

-``curl`` can be used, but you must either use``-k`` to allow the use of an unsigned certificate, or use your own certificate and domain.
+``curl`` can be used, but you must either use ``-k`` to allow the use of an unsigned SSL certificate, or use your own certificate and domain.

 .. code:: bash